cfwheels/cfwheels/wheels/docs/03 Handling Requests with Controllers/01 Request Handling.md

 above, and it will still work because Wheels will just guess what your intention is.
 Let's have a quick look at exactly what code can be removed and why.

-The first thing Wheels assumes is that if you call `renderPage()` without arguments, you want to include the view page for the *current* controller and action.
+The first thing Wheels assumes is that if you call `renderView()` without arguments, you want to include the view page for the *current* controller and action.

 Therefore, the code above can be changed to: